imdacrocker/esp32_gopro_canbus_controller_v2/components/camera_manager/README.md

 camera_manager_on_camera_ready(slot)                 → WIFI_CAM_READY + start mismatch timer
   (called by the driver after its readiness sequence completes — for BLE-control: GetHardwareInfo + SetCameraControlStatus;
-   for RC-emulation: HTTP probe success.)
+   for RC-emulation: first UDP datagram received from the camera.)

 camera_manager_on_wifi_disconnected(slot)            → WIFI_CAM_NONE  + stop mismatch timer
   (RC-emulation only — BLE-control cameras use BLE link supervision instead.)